-Eric Adams aide faces corruption charges amid New York City mayoral race
+Eric Adams aide faces bribery charges amid New York City mayoral race

 Prosecutors claimed Adams had “abused his position as this City’s highest elected official” by taking bribes and soliciting illegal campaign contributions.

-In one case, the prosecutors said Adams had pushed the New York City Fire Department to allow the Turkish consulate to open an office in a local high rise without a fire inspection, so that it could be ready for a visit from Turkiye’s President Recep Tayyip Erdogan.
+In one case, the prosecutors said Adams had pushed the New York City Fire Department to allow the Turkish Consulate to open an office in a local high-rise building without a fire inspection, so that it could be ready for a visit from Turkiye’s President Recep Tayyip Erdogan.

-In exchange, Adams allegedly received free or reduced-cost travel on Turkey’s national airline, luxury hotel stays and free food and entertainment while on a visit to the country.
+In exchange, Adams allegedly received free or reduced-cost travel on Turkiye’s national airline, luxury hotel stays and free food and entertainment while on a visit to the country.

 The indictment also accused Adams of soliciting “straw” contributions for his election bid, whereby donors bypass campaign finance laws by funnelling their money through another person instead.